javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 What can we do to make `welcome` visible outside of `if`?

-The right thing would be to use a Function Expression and assign `welcome` to the variable which is declared outside of `if` and has the proper visibility:
+The correct approach would be to use a Function Expression and assign `welcome` to the variable that is declared outside of `if` and has the proper visibility:

 ```js run
 let age = prompt("What is your age?", 18);